Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 7. Break it into a 2-3 hour sprint
 8. Implement the first sprint task following project conventions
 9. Update both the specific checklist and PROGRESS_CHECKLIST.md as you complete items
+10. Run type checks, lint checks, and resolve all errors/warnings in the relevant codebase (Frontend or Backend).

 **Work Autonomously:**
 - Use PROGRESS_CHECKLIST.md to determine which component to work on